Assessing UML Diagrams by GPT: Implications for Education

-\textbf{Internal validity:} Since the analysis and evaluation of the UML models are based on the evaluation criteria proposed for the three types of UML models, the threats to internal validity introduced by the subjectivity and bias of the scorers are minimized.
+\textbf{Internal validity:} Since the analysis and evaluation of the UML diagrams are based on the evaluation criteria proposed for the three types of UML diagrams and the suggested answers, the threats to internal validity introduced by the subjectivity and bias of the scorers are minimized.
 In addition, the scoring method adopted in this study may not fully capture the accuracy and completeness of UML use case diagrams, class diagrams, and sequence diagrams.
-In this paper, the scoring details of each evaluation criterion were first defined based on the UML teaching and grading experience of the authors, and then polished by pilot evaluation and discussion between the authors.
+In this paper, the scoring details of each evaluation criterion were first defined based on the teaching and grading experience of the authors and then polished by pilot evaluation and discussion between the authors.
 This measure can partially reduce this threat.

-\textbf{External validity:} There is an external threat to validity with respect to the limited generalizability of the research findings because ChatGPT is the only generative AI model used in this study.
-The results may vary if other generative AI models are employed to grade the three types of UML models.
-Thus, the performance of more generative AI models in evaluating UML models remains to be studied in our future work.
-In addition, the UML models created by students from other universities or practitioners may help improve the external validity of the research results.
+\textbf{External validity:} There is an external threat to validity with respect to the limited generalizability of the research findings because GPT-4o is the only LLM used in this study.
+The results may vary if other versions of GPT or even other LLMs are employed to grade the three types of UML models.
+Thus, the performance of more generative AI models in evaluating UML diagrams remains to be studied in our future work.
+In addition, 40 project reports used in this paper come from two student groups of the same university.
+This partially mitigates the threat caused by the sample size.
+However, the UML diagrams created by students from other universities or practitioners are expected to help improve the external validity of the research results.

-\textbf{Conclusion validity:} Due to time and resource limitations, the research data of this work, i.e., the UML models to be graded, were created by 40 undergraduate students at our university and collected from their course project reports.
-The research findings may be affected by the import of the UML models created by the practical modelers, varying in educational background and modeling experience, for the same case study used in this study.
-Another threat to the conclusion validity could be caused by the UML models created for different application domains or modeled with different levels of complexity and size, which will be further investigated in our future work.
+\textbf{Conclusion validity:} Due to time and resource limitations, the research data of this work, i.e., the UML diagrams to be graded, were created by 40 undergraduate students at our university and collected from their course project reports.
+The research findings may be affected by the import of the UML diagrams created by the practical modelers, varying in educational background and modeling experience, for the same case study used in this study.
+Another threat to the conclusion validity could be caused by the UML diagrams created for different application domains or modeled with different levels of complexity and size, which will be further investigated in our future work.